Mylothros-Charalampos/LambdaFunctions/README.md

 Test

-To test the following example deploy it and use postman as a pinpoint underneath, so you can see the changes in the dynamoDB server in realtime:
+To test the following example deploy it and use postman as I pinpoint underneath, so you can see the changes in the dynamoDB server in realtime:

 Deploy with Serverless